jcgueriaud1/cooking-club/docs/5__offline.md

 ## Cache the data

 We need to cache the data when the endpoint is done to retrieve it when offline.
-We can cache it in the localStorage with this utility class: `cache.ts`
+We can cache it in the localStorage with a utility class.
+Create a  new file `cache.ts` in `frontend/stores`

 ```ts
 const CACHE_NAME = 'event-cache';